NL-BioImaging/biomero/README.md

 With the configuration files in place, you can utilize the `SlurmClient` class from the OMERO Slurm Client library to connect to the Slurm cluster over SSH, enabling the submission and management of Slurm jobs from an OMERO processor.

-# OMERO.scripts
+# BIOMERO scripts

-The easiest interaction from OMERO with this library currently is through OMERO.scripts.
+The easiest interaction from OMERO with this library currently is through our BIOMERO scripts, which are just a set of OMERO scripts using this library for all the steps one needs to run a image analysis workflow from OMERO on Slurm and retrieve the results back into OMERO.

-!!*NOTE*: Do not install [Example Minimal Slurm Script](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/Example_Minimal_Slurm_Script.py) if you do not trust your users with your Slurm cluster.
+!!*NOTE*: Do not install [Example Minimal Slurm Script](https://github.com/NL-BioImaging/biomero-scripts/blob/master/Example_Minimal_Slurm_Script.py) if you do not trust your users with your Slurm cluster.
 It has literal Command Injection for the SSH user as a **FEATURE**.

-We have provided example OMERO scripts of how to use this in https://github.com/NL-BioImaging/omero-slurm-scripts (hopefully installed in a previous step).
+We have provided the BIOMERO scripts at https://github.com/NL-BioImaging/biomero-scripts (hopefully installed in a previous step).

-For example, [workflows/Slurm Run Workflow](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/workflows/SLURM_Run_Workflow.py) should provide an easy way to send data to Slurm, run the configured and chosen workflow, poll Slurm until jobs are done (or errors) and retrieve the results when the job is done.
+For example, [workflows/Slurm Run Workflow](https://github.com/NL-BioImaging/biomero-scripts/blob/master/workflows/SLURM_Run_Workflow.py) should provide an easy way to send data to Slurm, run the configured and chosen workflow, poll Slurm until jobs are done (or errors) and retrieve the results when the job is done.
 This workflow script uses some of the other scripts, like

--  [`data/Slurm Image Transfer`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/data/_SLURM_Image_Transfer.py): to export your selected images / dataset / screen as TIFF files to a Slurm dir.
+-  [`data/Slurm Image Transfer`](https://github.com/NL-BioImaging/biomero-scripts/blob/master/data/_SLURM_Image_Transfer.py): to export your selected images / dataset / screen as TIFF files to a Slurm dir.
-- [`data/Slurm Get Results`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/data/SLURM_Get_Results.py): to import your Slurm job results back into OMERO as a zip, dataset or attachment.
+- [`data/Slurm Get Results`](https://github.com/NL-BioImaging/biomero-scripts/blob/master/data/SLURM_Get_Results.py): to import your Slurm job results back into OMERO as a zip, dataset or attachment.

 Other example OMERO scripts are:
-- [`data/Slurm Get Update`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/data/SLURM_Get_Update.py): to run while you are waiting on a job to finish on Slurm; it will try to get a `%` progress from your job's logfile.
+- [`data/Slurm Get Update`](https://github.com/NL-BioImaging/biomero-scripts/blob/master/data/SLURM_Get_Update.py): to run while you are waiting on a job to finish on Slurm; it will try to get a `%` progress from your job's logfile.
 Depends on your job/workflow logging a `%` of course.

-- [`workflows/Slurm Run Workflow Batched`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/workflows/SLURM_Run_Workflow_Batched.py): This will allow you to run several `workflows/Slurm Run Workflow` in parallel, by batching your input images into smaller chunks (e.g. turn 64 images into 2 batches of 32 images each).
+- [`workflows/Slurm Run Workflow Batched`](https://github.com/NL-BioImaging/biomero-scripts/blob/master/workflows/SLURM_Run_Workflow_Batched.py): This will allow you to run several `workflows/Slurm Run Workflow` in parallel, by batching your input images into smaller chunks (e.g. turn 64 images into 2 batches of 32 images each).
 It will then poll all these jobs.

-- [`workflows/Slurm CellPose Segmentation`](https://github.com/NL-BioImaging/omero-slurm-scripts/blob/master/workflows/SLURM_CellPose_Segmentation.py): This is a more primitive script that only runs the actual workflow `CellPose` (if correctly configured).
+- [`workflows/Slurm CellPose Segmentation`](https://github.com/NL-BioImaging/biomero-scripts/blob/master/workflows/SLURM_CellPose_Segmentation.py): This is a more primitive script that only runs the actual workflow `CellPose` (if correctly configured).
 You will need to manually transfer data first (with `Slurm Image Transfer`) and manually retrieve data afterward (with `Slurm Get Results`).

 You are encouraged to create your own custom scripts.
 Do note the copy-left license enforced by OME.